Menü öffnen/schließen

 ADMISSION FREE

-Please register here https://register.bruckneruni.at/e/denkwerkstatt
+Please register at: https://register.bruckneruni.at/e/denkwerkstatt6

 The event will be streamed live.